peterdesmet/datapackage-1/content/docs/specifications/table-schema.md

 #### `homepage`

-A URL for the home on the web that is related to this data package.
+A URL for the home on the web that is related to this schema.

 If present, it `MUST` be a fully qualified URL as described in [RFC 1738](https://www.ietf.org/rfc/rfc1738.txt).